123randomuser321/Zitatespucker/README.txt

-'NOPRINT' (when set, the library will never fprintf by itself) 'ENABLE_JSON_C' (when set, builds and links the json-c backend) 'ENABLE_JSON_C_STATIC' (when set, link json-c statically) 'ENABLE_SQLITE' (when set, builds and links the sqlite3 backend) 'ENABLE_SQLITE_STATIC' (when set, link sqlite3 statically)
+'NOPRINT' (when set, the library will never fprintf by itself) 'ENABLE_JSON_C' (when set, builds and links the json-c backend) 'ENABLE_JSON_C_STATIC' (when set, link json-c statically) 'ENABLE_JANSSON' (when set, builds and links the jansson backend) 'ENABLE_JANSSON_STATIC' (when set, link jansson statically) 'ENABLE_SQLITE' (when set, builds and links the sqlite3 backend) 'ENABLE_SQLITE_STATIC' (when set, link sqlite3 statically)

 If you are building on Windows, do not forget to pass the correct include and link directories via CFLAGS and LDFLAGS.

+WARNING: Enabling more than one backend for a file format will fail to build (linker will complain about duplicate symbols).

 ## Dependencies